 Vegetable-packed breakfast burritos with roasted sweet potato, zucchini, spinach, and avocado.
-These filling and delicious breakfast burritos are easy to customize and are the perfect way to start the day.
+These filling, delicious burritos are easy to customize and are the perfect way to start the day.

-You’ve seen this shine through in my Butternut Squash Mushroom Bacon Frittata, Balsamic Roasted Vegetable Omelettes, Turkey, Beet, and Zucchini Hash, Tomato, Kale and Parmesan Baked Eggs, Zucchini, Arugula and Feta Frittata, Pear Apple Cheddar Caramelized Onion Bagel Sandwiches, and many, many more…but we have never discussed my obsession with breakfast burritos.
+You’ve seen this shine through in my Butternut Squash Mushroom Bacon Frittata, Balsamic Roasted Vegetable Omelettes, Zucchini, Arugula and Feta Frittata, Pear Apple Cheddar Caramelized Onion Bagel Sandwiches, and many, many more…but we have never discussed my obsession with breakfast burritos.

 There’s nothing like holding a warm, stuffed burrito in your two hands and having that hearty hunk of swaddled burrito bliss to bite into.